larsthorup/reactive-iteration/README.md

 # reactive-iteration

-How can we efficiently render a list of things where the things that can change?
+How can we efficiently render a long list of items where the items can change?
 We only want to re-render the items that changes, not the entire list.

-Uses a technique of passing a hook as a prop.
+Here we use a technique where we "pass a hook as a prop".

-This is useful for implementing reusable components for things that display large amounts of data, like tables, trees and charts.
+This is useful for implementing reusable components that display large amounts of data, like tables, trees and charts.

 ## TODO